-Hurricane hits Carolinas, governor warns 'it's going to get worse'
+Mother and child killed as Florence swamps Carolinas

 WILMINGTON, N.C.
-(Reuters) - Hurricane Florence crashed into the Carolinas on Friday, knocking down trees and swamping streets with torrential rains and a powerful storm surge, before slowing to a pace that meant it would plague the area with days of flooding.
+(Reuters) - A mother and infant were killed in Wilmington when a tree fell on their house as Hurricane Florence crashed into North Carolina on Friday, swamping streets with torrential rain and a powerful storm surge.

-The hurricane’s storm surge - the wall of water it pushed in from the Atlantic - had “overwhelmed” New Bern, a town of about 30,000 people at the confluence of the Neuse and Trent rivers, North Carolina Governor Roy Cooper said.
+Police said they were the first confirmed deaths directly related to storm, while the child’s father was taken to the hospital.
+CNN showed the scene, a small brick house.
+In Pender County, North Carolina, one woman died after she suffered a heart attack and paramedics were unable to reach her due to blocked roads authorities said.

-“The sun rose this morning on an extremely dangerous situation and it’s going to get worse,” he said at a news conference in Raleigh.
-“To those in the storm’s path, if you can hear me, please stay sheltered in place.”
+After landfall, Florence slowed to a pace that meant it would plague the area with days of flooding.
+The hurricane’s storm surge - the wall of water it pushed in from the Atlantic - “overwhelmed” the town of New Bern at the confluence of the Neuse and Trent rivers, North Carolina Governor Roy Cooper said.

-Cooper said Florence would “continue its violent grind across the state for days.”
+“To those in the storm’s path, if you can hear me, please stay sheltered in place,” he said at a news conference in Raleigh, adding that Florence would “continue its violent grind across the state for days.”

 No storm-related deaths or serious injuries were reported in the hours immediately after Florence hit but authorities said more than 60 people, including many children and pets, had to be evacuated from a hotel in Jacksonville, North Carolina, after strong winds caused parts of the roof to collapse.